I seem to have begun the narration of our trip from the tail-end with Kohima. I am going to rectify that and begin from the beginning. :)

 We had a great guide who being an Apatani himself was able to take us around the villages, meet the tribes people and even gate-crash a wedding ceremony.
 The people were warm, friendly and very welcoming.
 Such a contrast to our busy city lives where strangers are kept at an arm's (and a leg's) distance.
 But then I say this each time I meet people far, far away from urbanised life.
 There's a greater sense of community, belonging and far less cynicism than us city dwellers.

-grateful to have been allowed a glimpse into their rituals.
+A wedding feast in progress.
+We were privileged and very grateful to have been allowed a glimpse into their rituals. |

 No comments: